Last updated: November 1, 2018

 |Apply||Tangerine Money-Back Credit Card|

-|Apply||SimplyCash Card from American Express|
+|Apply||SimpyCash Card from American Express|

-|Overall Score||Cash On $25,000 Spend1||Cash On $100K Spend2||Annual Fee||First Year Free||Sign Up Bonus Value3||Insurance Score||Perks Score|
+|Overall Score||Net Cash $25,000 Spend1||Net Cash $100K Spend2||Annual Fee||First Year Free||Sign Up Bonus Value3||Insurance Score||Perks Score|

 * Limited time promotion ending soon.